TylersTechLab/CampusNetworkLab/README.md

 ![09_26_22_14_29_53](https://user-images.githubusercontent.com/112909705/192560717-80599200-9da5-4062-a690-3c8f2c45bdd3.png)

 Using IP Routing to enable L3 capabilities and then configuring SVIs on DSW1 with IP addresses, subnet masks, and then enabling the interfaces.

+The routing table is disabled initially on Cisco Layer 3 switches, and it must be enabled to perform Layer 3 routing.

 ![09_26_22_15_34_22](https://user-images.githubusercontent.com/112909705/192560812-7d56d6ec-0a3f-46c7-bfe4-7ea9c346ab50.png)